 - Massachusetts to let police chief deny gun buys to those deemed unfit

 - John Kerry condemns attack on Israeli soldiers, kidnapping

 - U.S. starts to evacuate American Ebola patients from West Africa: Report

 - Geraldo slammed as ‘dummy’ for backing Clinton’s bin Laden claim

 - Israeli spokesman: No need to debate who broke the cease-fire

 Procedural changes impede the chamber's traditional deliberative function

-Lord Chief Justice Igor Judge, the head of the judiciary in England and Wales, said the use of "unobtrusive, hand held, virtually silent" equipment to give live text updates was unlikely to interfere with the administration of justice.
+Lord Chief Justice Igor Judge said the use of "unobtrusive, hand held, virtually silent" equipment to give live text updates was unlikely to interfere with the administration of justice.

 Justice Igor Judge told Joanne Fraill _ the first juror in Britain to be convicted for using the Internet during a trial_ that she would get a prison term when she is sentenced later in the week.